fzliu/radient/README.md

 In applications that leverage [RAG](https://zilliz.com/use-cases/llm-retrieval-augmented-generation), vector databases are commonly used as a way to retrieve relevant content that is relevant to the query.
 It's become so popular that "traditional" database vendors are rushing to support vector search.
 (Anybody see those [funky Singlestore ads](https://media.licdn.com/dms/image/D4E22AQE0uXihwNGBjQ/feedshare-shrink_2048_1536/0/1710685199486?e=2147483647&v=beta&t=t50JyZHIazYLQ_eVXbFtQpyhegiRiZEdxJjK0xBNLUo) on US-101?)

 Although still predominantly used for text today, vectors will be used extensively across a variety of different modalities in the upcoming months.
-This evolution is being powered by two independent occurrences: 1) the shift from large language models to large _multimodal_ models (such as [GPT-4o](), [Reka](https://www.reka.ai), and [Fuyu](https://www.adept.ai/blog/adept-fuyu-heavy)), and 2) the rise in adoption for "traditional" tasks such as recommendation and semantic search.
+This evolution is being powered by two independent occurrences: 1) the shift from large language models to large _multimodal_ models (such as [GPT-4o](https://openai.com/index/hello-gpt-4o), [Reka](https://www.reka.ai), and [Fuyu](https://www.adept.ai/blog/adept-fuyu-heavy)), and 2) the rise in adoption for "traditional" tasks such as recommendation and semantic search.
 In short, vectors are going mainstream, and we need a way to vectorize _everything_, not just text.

-Full write-up on Radient will come later, along with more sample applications, so stay tuned.

 ### Getting started